 Career Training Smart Option Student Loan

-These student loans are for those seeking a trade certificate as opposed to a college degree.
+These student loans are for those seeking a trade certificate rather than a college degree.
 If you’re interested in obtaining professional training in something like plumbing, construction, or film and video editing, this is the loan program for you.
 Because these programs don’t necessitate full-time attendance, Sallie Mae doesn’t require you to be enrolled at least half time for this loan.

 Interest Rates and Repayment Terms